gwappa/amorphys/docs/source/writing/organization.rst

         ]
     },

-.. py:class:: Person
+.. py:class:: Contributor

-    It is a subclass of :py:class:`Individual`.
+    It is a subclass of :py:class:`Person`.

+    All the superclass properties are necessary:

+    - :py:attr:`name <Person.name>`
+    - :py:attr:`uri <Person.uri>`
+    - :py:attr:`lastname <Person.lastname>`
+    - :py:attr:`firstnames <Person.firstnames>`
+    - :py:attr:`contact <Person.contact>`

-    In addition to the superclass properties :py:attr:`name` and :py:attr:`uri`, all of the properties described below are necessary.
+    In addition, all of the properties described below are necessary.

-    .. py:attribute:: lastname

-        a ``string`` representing the last name of this person.
-        This is used to identify the person across the database, especially if the :py:attr:`uri` property is set to be ``null``.

-    .. py:attribute:: firstnames

-        a ``string`` representing the first names (i.e. other than the last name) of this person.
-        This is used to identify the person across the database, especially if the :py:attr:`uri` property is set to be ``null``.

-    .. py:attribute:: contact

-        a ``string`` representing the contact information of this person.

-        It is recommended to contain the e-mail address of the person here, but it can be the mailing address, too.

-        This field can well be ``null`` if this person does not have, or is not willing to share, a contact.

     .. py:attribute:: affiliation

-        an :py:class:`Institution` object, or a reference to one, or an array of multiple of them, corresponding to the affiliations for this person, *in relation with this dataset publication*.
+        an :py:class:`Institution` object, or a reference to one, or an array of multiple of them, corresponding to the affiliations for this contributor, *in relation with this dataset publication*.

     .. py:attribute:: roles